MatrixLau/nfd/data/startMessage.md

 🤖Bot Created Via NFD
-👨‍💻Bot is belong to @MatrixKLau
+👨‍💻Bot is belong to @MatrixLau

 📨Message received will directly forward to @MatrixLau ‼️Please prevent a DM and nicely use this bot